How Does Buying a HUD Home Work?

 4. 1.
 W-2s for the previous two years

-5. Find a HUD-approved real estate agent.
-To buy a HUD home, you need to work with a real estate agent registered with HUD and with a valid NAID number.
-HUD properties are sold through HUD-approved real estate agents and brokers, and offers are only accepted through HUD-registered real estate agents.
+8. Find a HUD-approved real estate agent.
+To buy a HUD home, you need to work with a registered HUD real estate agent with a valid NAID number.
+HUD properties are sold through HUD-approved agents and brokers, and offers are only accepted through HUD-registered real estate agents.

-6. Search for HUD homes: You can find HUD homes for sale on the HUD website, as well as on real estate websites and through HUD-approved real estate agents.
+9. Search for HUD homes: You can find HUD homes for sale on the HUD website, on real estate websites, and through HUD-approved real estate agents.

-8. Get a home inspection: It's crucial to get a home inspection to identify any potential issues or repairs that may be needed.
+11. Get a home inspection.
+It's crucial to get a home inspection to identify any potential issues or repairs that may be needed.
 While HUD properties are appraised to establish their value and then priced appropriately, they are sold "as-is," which means that no repairs or modifications are made to the property before a sale.

 You must use a licensed real estate agent to bid on a HUD house.
-HUD will reimburse the real estate agent if the commission request for the real estate agent is included in the purchase agreement.
+If the commission request for the real estate agent is included in the purchase agreement, HUD will reimburse the agent.
 HUD will cover up to 3% of seller-paid closing expenses.
 The real estate agent must submit the sales contract packet within 48 hours of HUD's approval.

 The earnest money must be sent within 72 hours after receipt of the management company's instructions.
 The earnest money deposit is $500 for a purchase price of $50,000 or less, and a $1,000 earnest money deposit is needed for acquisitions of $50,000 or more.
 Wait for the results.
 HUD reviews all bids submitted, and the highest acceptable bid is usually selected within a few days.